Learn how to use URL patterns to control when and where your content appears in your application

 as a wildcard to match anything:segment

-to match a single dynamic segmentThis matches any domain with exactly this path.
+to match a single dynamic segmenthttps://example.com/app/dashboard

 http://example.com/app/dashboard